mosjs/mos/README.md

 - [mos-plugin-installation](https://github.com/zkochan/mos-plugin-installation): A mos plugin for creating installation section
 - [mos-plugin-license](https://github.com/zkochan/mos-plugin-license): A mos plugin for generating a license section
 - [mos-plugin-markdownscript](https://github.com/zkochan/mos-plugin-markdownscript): A [mos](https://github.com/zkochan/mos) plugin that adds markownscript helpers to the markdown scope
+- [mos-plugin-package-json](https://github.com/zkochan/mos-plugin-package-json): A mos plugin that makes the package.json available in the markdown scope
 - [mos-plugin-shields](https://github.com/zkochan/mos-plugin-shields): A mos plugin for creating markdown shields
 - [mos-plugin-snippet](https://github.com/zkochan/mos-plugin-snippet): A mos plugin for embedding snippets from files
 - [normalize-newline](https://github.com/sindresorhus/normalize-newline): Normalize the newline characters in a string to `\n`